Katharine Cornell: Early career

 In 1915, Cornell's mother died, leaving her enough money to be independent.
 The young woman moved to New York City to pursue her acting career.
 There she joined the Washington Square Players and was hailed as one of the most promising actresses of the season.
-After just two seasons, she joined Jessie Bonstelle's company, a leading New York repertory ("stock") company that divided its summers between Detroit and Buffalo.
+After just two seasons, she joined Jessie Bonstelle's company, a leading New York repertory company that divided its summers between Detroit and Buffalo.
 Now aged 25, Cornell was consistently receiving glowing reviews.

 Cornell joined various theater companies, including the Bonstelle, that toured around the East Coast.
-In 1919, she went with the Bonstelle company to London to play Jo March in Marian de Forest's stage adaptation of Louisa May Alcott's novel Little Women.
+In 1919, she went with the Bonstelle company to London to play Jo March in Buffalo play-wright Marian de Forest's stage adaptation of Louisa May Alcott's novel Little Women.
 Although the critics disparaged the play itself, they specifically noted Cornell as the one bright spot of the evening.
 The paper The Englishwomen wrote of Cornell: "London is unanimous in its praise, and London will flock to see her."
 Upon her return to New York, she met Guthrie McClintic, a young theater director.
-She made her Broadway debut in the play Nice People by Rachel Crothers, in a small part alongside Tallulah Bankhead.
+She made her Broadway debut in the play Nice People by Rachel Crothers, in a small part with Tallulah Bankhead.

 Cornell's first major Broadway role was that of Sydney Fairfield in Clemence Dane's A Bill of Divorcement (1921).
-The New York Times wrote of her performance, "[she] has the central and significant role of the play and ... gives therein a performance of memorable understanding and beauty."
+The New York Times wrote "[she] has the central and significant role of the play and...gives therein a performance of memorable understanding and beauty."
 It played for 173 performances, well enough to be considered a hit.
 Afterward, Cornell played in a succession of now-forgotten plays.

-She married McClintic on September 8, 1921, in her aunt's summer home in Cobourg, Ontario, Canada.
-Cornell's family had often summered there among other wealthy Americans.
+She married McClintic on September 8, 1921, in her aunt's summer home in Cobourg, Ontario.
+Cornell's family spent summers there among other wealthy Americans.
 The couple eventually bought a townhouse at 23 Beekman Place in Manhattan.
-It is generally acknowledged that Cornell was a lesbian, and that McClintic was gay, and their union was a lavender marriage.
+It is generally acknowledged that Cornell was a lesbian and that McClintic was gay, and their union was a lavender marriage.
 She was a member of the "sewing circles" in New York, and had relationships with Nancy Hamilton, Tallulah Bankhead, Mercedes de Acosta, and others.